-New York Hearing and Vision Loss Lawyer
+Hearing and Vision Loss Lawyer in New York

-If your sensory loss happened due to an accident or brain injury, one of our workers’ compensation and/or personal injury lawyers at Shulman & Hill may be able to help you.
 Hiring an attorney can help you pursue compensation for the losses you may have suffered, including your medical costs and lost wages.
-Contact us today for a free, no-obligation legal consultation.

 Types of Vision and Hearing Loss